 Personal character, disposition, and life experience play a role in sexual dysfunction.
 Fear of intimacy can be a factor in arousal problems.
 Experiences of abuse, either in childhood or in past or current relationships, can establish a cycle of associating sex with psychological or physical pain.
 Attempting sexual activity in these circumstances causes more psychological or physical pain.
 For example, if anxiety prevents lubrication, sexual intercourse can be painful.

 Conflict, tension, and incompatibility with a sexual partner can cause sexual dysfunction.
 Depression may be a cause, and stress a contributing factor.
 Medications, including antihypertensives, antidepressants, and tranquilizers are very common causes of sexual dysfunction.
 If you're taking any of these medications, talk to your doctor about its possible contribution to sexual problems.

 Physical causes include disorders of the genitalia and the urinary system, such as endometriosis, cystitis, vaginal dryness, or vaginitis.
 Other conditions such as hypothyroidism, diabetes, multiple sclerosis, or muscular dystrophy can have an impact on sexual desire and ability.
 Surgical removal of the uterus or of a breast may contribute psychologically to sexual dysfunction if a woman feels her self-image has been damaged.

 Certain prescription and over-the-counter medications as well as the use of illegal drugs or abuse of alcohol may contribute to sexual dysfunction.
-Cigarette smoking may have a negative effect on sexual arousal in women.
+Cigarette smoking and obesity may have a negative effect on sexual arousal in women.